MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-tryacquiresrwlockshared.md

 If the lock is successfully acquired, the return value is nonzero.

 if the current thread could not acquire the lock, the return value is zero.

+## -Remarks

+Successful acquistition of a slim reader/writer (SRW) lock in shared mode generally permits other thread to acuire the same lock in shared mode, but doesn't guarantee that such acqustition would always succeed.
+SRW locks may limit its simultaneous shared mode acquistitions for performance reasons.

 ## -see-also